 In this part of the tutorial we will mainly generate an overset mesh for ADflow.
-We will use OpenVSP to create the geometry, generate a surface mesh with Pointwise (requires a license), and extrude the volume mesh with pyHyp.
+Here is a list of commonly used steps to create an overset mesh with the usual workflow in the MDO Lab:

-We will do this process on the ONERA M6 Wing.
-It is a common example to validate flow solvers in the transonic regime.
+We will do this process on the ONERA M6 Wing, which is a common example to validate flow solvers in the transonic regime.
 Note that an overset mesh might not be needed for a simple geometry like this; however, we will use this geometry as an example to demonstrate the overset mesh surface overlap.

 Here are a few of the items we will cover in the following pages:

 Some theory on overset meshes